-Stress plays an important role on growth both pre- and postpregnancy.
-Rather than using this against mothers it needs to be seen as a marker for identifying where support is required.
+Stress plays an important role on growth both pre- and post- pregnancy.
+Rather than casting a negative stigma on mothers experiencing stress, it needs to be considered as a marker for identifying where support is required.

-Support mothers with post-natal depression
+Support mothers with postnatal depression

-Standardised social intervention points in place, were suggested as a way to better support affected families.
+Women need better support to ensure their own needs, as well as those of their babies, are properly met.
+Standardised social intervention points were suggested as a way to better support affected families.

-(4) How can we ensure nurture and care in infancy?
+How can proper nurture and care be ensured during infancy?